fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_24.jpg)

-Figure 11.24: Overview of the confusion matrix
+Caption: Overview of the confusion matrix

 As you can see from figure 11.24, the confusion matrix is designed to show you what happened to each of the outputs.
 Every output will fall